thycotic/ss-docs/secret-server-setup/upgrading/net-4-8-upgrade/index.md

 ## Effects on Connection Manager

-None: connection manager will be updated to require .NET Framework 4.8 at a later date.
+None: Connection Manager will be updated to require .NET Framework 4.8 at a later date.

 ## Unaffected Secret Server Components